moliver28/research-handbook/content/handbook/people-group/people-business-partners/_index.md

 ## How to partner with PBPs to foster high performance in your team:

-### Team Structure and Org Health
+### Team Structure and Organizational Health

 People Business Partners partner with senior leadership to drive organizational design initiatives in each division that drive results and enable a culture of belonging and career growth.
-Please reach out to your PBP to discuss new New organizational structures or re-alignment of team members.
+Please reach out to your PBP to discuss new organizational structures or re-alignment of team members.

-Additionally, PBPs support team member engagement in each division using sentiment data from our engagmeent surveys and driving action planning in the divisions.
+Additionally, PBPs support team member engagement in each division using sentiment data from our engagement surveys and driving action planning in the divisions.
 You can also talk to your PBP about specific retention concerns or strategies as needed.

 #### For more information: